Perceptual Quality Assessment of Virtual Reality Videos in the Wild: Statistical Analysis of VR Data

 where $\phi^{(i)}$ and $\theta^{(i)}$ represent the longitudes and latitudes of the $i$-th scanpath, respectively.
-The mean temporal correlation over $M$ subjects exploring the video is calculated by
+The mean temporal correlation over $M$ subjects is calculated by

-\textbf{Similarity ring metric} (SRM) measures whether different subjects have been watching the same video parts at the same time.
-It is less likely that all scanpaths completely overlap, but it is reasonable to determine if they fall within a certain range, \ie, passing through the same \textit{ring}.
-As suggested by~\cite{Curcio2017_SRM}, we focus on the longitude of the scanpath, and set the radius and the center of the ring to be $r = \mathrm{FoV}/2$ and the mode of longitude values from $M$ scanpaths at the same time instance:
+\item \textit{Similarity ring metric} (SRM) measures whether different subjects have been watching the same parts of the video at the same time.
+While it is less likely for all scanpaths to completely overlap, it is reasonable to determine if they fall within a certain range, \ie, passing through the same \textit{ring}.
+As suggested by Curcio \etal~\cite{Curcio2017_SRM}, we focus on the longitude of the scanpath and set the radius and the center of the ring as $r = \mathrm{FoV}/2$ and the mode of longitude values from $M$ scanpaths at the same time instance:

-A longitude value out of the ring means that the corresponding subject does not watch the same content with respect to other subjects at $t$-th time instance.
+A longitude value out of the ring means that the corresponding subject does not watch the same content with respect to other subjects at the $t$-th time instance.
 The \textit{instantaneous similarity} at the $t$-th time instance for the $i$-th scanpath is then defined as

 based on which we compute the SRM by averaging across all scanpaths and over all time instances: